nathanhleung/fallback/www/docs/roadmap.md

   > I noticed that when an existing function on `WebApp` was called, the returned data had 32 extra bytes at the end versus the returned data from the `fallback` function on `WebApp`.
 So I changed the assembly to return 32 extra bytes from `fallback` on `WebApp`.
 Once I did that, `safeCallApp` on `HttpHandler` started decoding the return value correctly into an `HttpMessage.Response`.
   >
   > The exact reason why these bytes needed to be added probably has something to do with the specifics of the `return` opcode and the ABI encoding spec for dynamic `bytes` arrays, but (simply content with it just working for now) I haven't looked deeply enough to figure out the specific reasons why.

+## Extensions

+Some ideas for further work:

+### Encrypted Requests/Responses

+A major limitation of the contract as written now is that if run in `send` mode (i.e. mutating the blockchain), it "logs" all HTTP requests on-chain as input data and HTTP responses on-chain as output data.

+> See the [todo app contract's transactions on Etherscan](https://goerli-optimism.etherscan.io/address/0xa8ea65034b453796984c56cf1ff7fba11caaafd1) for an example of the data that is written on-chain.

+- What would it take to maintain the same HTTP request/response functionality while encrypting requests?
+- Can we implement HTTPS on-chain, or is there some sort of more blockchain-native zk-SNARK solution we can use?

+### Other Protocols

+Some other protocols that could be implemented Ethereum using the same `fallback` function idea:

+- What would [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) over Ethereum look like?

+  > This could be an interesting way to write a DNS resolver that supports `.eth` domains.

+- What about [POP](https://en.wikipedia.org/wiki/Post_Office_Protocol) or [IMAP](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol) over Ethereum?

+  > Is it possible to write a smart contract that can receive messages that Gmail (or some other email client) could download as emails?